Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_CppSamples/Scenes/FilterFeaturesInScene/README.md

-# Filter features in scene view
+# Filter features in scene

 Filter 3D scene features out of a given geometry with a polygon filter.